WayScience/cell-health-data/3.preprocess-features/README.md

 ## Step 2: Define file/folder paths

 Inside the notebook [preprocess-features.ipynb](preprocess-features.ipynb), the variables `features_output_dir` and `original_index_csv_path` need to be changed the reflect the paths of the features output directory and original index.csv file from the DeepProfiler project.
-The variable `output_path` needs to be changed to reflect the desired directory for final normalized data.
 We used an external harddrive and therefore needed to use specific paths.

 ## Step 3: Preprocess Cell Health Features